nickojelly/grvmodel/README.md

 (Also operates on 5% comission from betfair)

-Features:
+-Features:

   -KL Loss Function utalizing the box preference % to weight the classes (per box not by winner) and deal with imbalance -Sum KL losses of 10 batches and then back propergates loss -Runs @~0.25 accuracy with specific tracks running up to 8% profit across 80/20 split

-Questions to answer/Things to do:
+-Questions to answer/Things to do:

   -Add in a confidence/market_price estimator and find lowest delta to return profit -Try to vary the minibatch size, and the count of minibatches before backwards pass, could increase accuracy